mdippery/cider/README.md

 By default, Cider will be installed to `~/.local/bin/cider`.

-You can also download a pre-compiled binary for your platform from [release] page.
+You can also download a pre-compiled binary for your platform from the [release] page.
 Unpack the tarball and copy the `cider` binary to somewhere on your `$PATH`.